ZedDevStuff/Dexec/README.md

 ## Installation and Usage

-Make sure you have the [.NET SDK](https://dotnet.microsoft.com/download) installed along with Visual Studio 2022 with [NativeAOT prerequisites](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=windows%2Cnet8#tabpanel_1_windows).
+Make sure you have the [.NET SDK](https://dotnet.microsoft.com/download) installed along with Visual Studio 2022 (or 2026) and the [NativeAOT prerequisites](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=windows%2Cnet8#tabpanel_1_windows).

 1- Clone the repository or download the source code and navigate to the project directory.